-- Twin Falls County receives grant money to operate various programs within the County, and some of this money is used to fund salaries for various positions.
-The County cannot always control the amount of money that it receives for certain grants, therefore there may be times when positions do not receive compensation equivalent to Twin Falls County policy. - The continuation of positions funded by grants is contingent upon the availability of future grant funds or the financial ability of the County to assimilate said position(s) into the budget.
+- 201-01 Twin Falls County receives grant money to operate various programs within the County, and some of this money is used to fund salaries for various positions.
+The County cannot always control the amount of money that it receives for certain grants, therefore there may be times when positions do not receive compensation equivalent to Twin Falls County policy. - 201-02 The continuation of positions funded by grants is contingent upon the availability of future grant funds or the financial ability of the County to assimilate said position(s) into the budget.
 If grant funds become unavailable at any time and the County is not financially able to absorb the position into the budget, the position will be eliminated and the County has no obligation to maintain the individual employee's services in said position. - 201-03 Employees in grant funded positions are subject to all provisions of the Twin Falls County Personnel Manual.

-210 - Introductory/Evaluation Period
+210 - Introductory/Evaluation Period (revised 7-15-2021)

-- The introductory/evaluation period for new hires is six (6) months except for sworn law enforcement officers in the Sheriff's office employees who have an introductory/evaluation period of one (1) year.
+- 210-01 The introductory/evaluation period for new hires is six (6) months except for sworn law enforcement officers in the Sheriff's office who have an introductory/evaluation period of one (1) year.
 The introductory/evaluation period for promotion is six (6) months.
 The introductory period shall be continuous service and shall serve as a working test to evaluate the work performance and suitability of newly hired employees.
 A department head, with approval of the elected official may extend the initial introductory period, by written statement, for no more than an additional six months, at their discretion. - 210-02 There are three types of Introductory/Evaluation periods. - A. New Hires Introductory/Evaluation service by employees upon initial employment or appointment.
-Newly hired employees may be terminated at any time with or without cause during the introductory period. - B. Promotional Evaluation Initial period of service for employees upon promotion. - C. Employees who have been placed on probation for disciplinary reasons. - Employees shall automatically be placed on regular status at the end of the introductory period, unless otherwise noted by the department head and approved by the elected official.
+This includes employees who previously left employment with Twin Falls County and have been rehired.
+Newly hired employees may be terminated at any time with or without cause during the introductory period. - B. Promotional Evaluation Initial period of service for employees upon promotion. - C. Employees who have been placed on probation for disciplinary reasons. - 210-03 Employees shall automatically be placed on regular status at the end of the introductory period, unless otherwise noted by the department head and approved by the elected official.